just-js/just/README.md

 ```
 - binary will be in .just directory under current directory by default

+## Issues

+- move issues to github issues
+- openssl with static build - how to solve?

 ## self build to a target directory with builder runtime
 ```
 JUST_TARGET=$(pwd)/foo JUST_HOME=$(pwd)/foo/.just just build cleanall runtime-builder